Suspect in custody after Whatcom County shooting leads to death of Ferndale man

 Multiple neighbors at the apartment complex where the shooting occurred said Daniels went to the apartment of his ex-wife and shot her boyfriend.

-Noah Blaine told The Herald that he woke up at around 3:30 a.m. to the sound of loud arguing in an adjacent apartment.
+One neighbor told The Herald that he woke up at around 3:30 a.m. to the sound of loud arguing in an adjacent apartment.
 Then he heard five “loud pops” and then a “blood-curdling scream.”
 He said he heard another neighbor calling 911 to report a shooting and soon saw about six police cars and an ambulance arrive.

 He recalled the woman telling him that her ex-husband was abusive when she first moved in, and that he overheard from police that he was outside the apartment in night-vision goggles stalking the apartment.

-Blaine said he’s lived in Ferndale for most of his life and thought he knew the area pretty well.
+The neighbor said he’s lived in Ferndale for most of his life and thought he knew the area pretty well.

 “I don’t really feel safe living here anymore,” he said.